ngfblog/redirect-detective/README.md

 Ever clicked a YouTube link in a video description and wondered where it actually goes?
 This tool shows you.

 Paste any redirect URL — YouTube, AliExpress affiliate, bit.ly, Facebook share link, whatever — and it traces the full chain down to the real destination.
+Each hop is automatically checked for suspicious signals and you can verify the final URL on VirusTotal with one click.

 **[Try it →](https://ngfblog.github.io/redirect-detective)**